puzzleweaver/parrot-story/README.md

 # Story Editor Notes

+## Query Parameters
+You can add query parameters to the developer page url to get little quality of life improvements:
+ - `<URL>/developer/?freeze=true` will freeze all animations except while you're pressing the `p` key.
+ - `<URL>/developer/?nolow=true` will use a higher-resolution canvas everywhere, avoiding the possibility of reused-canvas-resolution weirdness.

+(And of course, if you want to have multiple of these, use an `&`.
+Like `<URL>/developer/?freeze=true&nolow=true`)

 ## To make changes to the story permanent
 After making changes on the developer page, export them using the "SAVE" button in on the global editor screen.
 This will download a file, replace the contents of `/src/game/tree.ts` with the contents of the downloaded file.
 Then, subsequent reloads of the developer pages will start from the state as of the "save"ing.